Understanding the If-Else Statement in C# (Full Explanation with Examples)

 }

-v The conditions are checked in order, and the block associated with the first condition that evaluates to true is executed.
-If none of the conditions are true, the else block is executed (if present).
+The if-else if ladder chains multiple conditions, allowing you to evaluate several conditions in sequence.
+Each condition is checked, and the block of code for the first true condition is executed.
+If none of the conditions are true, the else block (if provided) is executed.

 int num = 10;